-- Your personal information and a list of your dependents; and - The MSP CareCard number for everyone listed.
+- Your personal information and a list of your dependents; and - The BC Services MSP CareCard number for everyone listed. - Sign and date the applications.
+Have your spouse sign and date the MSP application (if applicable).

-If you are new to BC, be sure to also include, for you and each of your named dependents:
+If you and your dependents are not BC residents, please provide the provincial medical plan numbers, for you and each of your named dependents: